ZhangJD-ong/STRIDE/README.md

 ## ImageJ/Fiji plugin: STRIDE

+## Acknowledgement
+## 📚 Acknowledgements

+I would like to thank the following developers and projects whose work I have used or been inspired by:

+- [Bootstrap](https://github.com/twbs/bootstrap) – Used for dataloader process.
+- [Moment.js](https://github.com/moment/moment/) – Used for whole denosing framework.

+Thanks to all contributors of the above projects for their excellent work!

 ## Citation
 If you find the code or data useful, please consider citing the following papers: